flink-extended/flink-scala-api/README.md

 ### Schema evolution

 #### ADT
-For the child case classes being part of ADT, the serializers use a Flink's `ScalaCaseClassSerializer`, so all the compatibility rules are the same as for normal case classes.
+For the child case classes being part of ADT, the serializers use a Flink's `CaseClassSerializer`, so all the compatibility rules are the same as for normal case classes.

 For the sealed trait membership itself, this library uses own serialization format with the following rules: